Laser-written vapor cells for chip-scale atomic sensing and spectroscopy: Acknowledgments

 \section{Acknowledgments}

 We thank Charikleia Troullinou and Kostas Mouloudakis for laboratory assistance and useful discussions.
-We thank Vittoria Finazzi for lending us a UV curing light source and Dr. Luis Guillermo Gerling for using their laboratory glovebox to perform the filling.
+We thank Vittoria Finazzi for lending us a UV curing light source and Dr. Luis Guillermo Gerling for the use of a laboratory glovebox to perform the filling.
+This project was supported by H2020 Future and Emerging Technologies Quantum Technologies Flagship projects MACQSIMAL and QRANGE ; H2020 Marie Skłodowska-Curie Actions projects PROBIST and ITN ZULF-NMR; H2020 European Research Council (ERC) Advanced Grant CAPABLE; Spanish Ministry of Science project OCARINA and “Severo Ochoa” Center of Excellence CEX2019-000910-S Generalitat de Catalunya through the CERCA program; Agència de Gestió d’Ajuts Universitaris i de Recerca; Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya, co-funded by the European Union Regional Development Fund within the ERDF Operational Program of Catalunya; Fundació Privada Cellex; Fundació Mir-Puig.